 "The rear tyres lost performance".

-Complained the Italian Toyota driver, who finished the race in ninth place.
-Disappointing compared to expectations were the McLarens and their drivers.
-Kimi Raikkonen was stationary at the start, then attempted a comeback in which he alternated between very fast laps and mistakes, including an off-track with a broken baffle.
-Juan Pablo Montoya got off to a better start than his teammate, but made the same mistake and with identical result: a broken aerodynamic appendage.
 Either Ron Dennis convinces his two employees to drive on asphalt or he builds stronger cars.
-Williams-Bmw is not as backwards as Frank Williams would have us believe.
-Favourite of the home crowd, Mark Webber brings home fifth position as in 2002 (but then he was at Minardi).
+Williams-Bmw is not as behind as Frank Williams would have us believe.
+Favourite of the home crowd, Mark Webber brought home fifth position as in 2002 (but then he was at Minardi).
 Nick Heidfeld, on the other hand, was under the illusion that Michael Schumacher was giving him a run for his money and in lap 43 he ran right into him: the two are the only retirees along with Minardi rookie Christijan Albers.
-Or, it would be more correct, they are the sob not to be included in the finishing order.
-Jenson Button and Takuma Sato also did not cross the finish line: both were out of the points zone and returned to the pits before facing the last lap.
+Or, it would be more correct, they are the only ones not to be included in the finishing order.
+Jenson Button and Takuma Satō also did not cross the finish line: both were out of the points and returned to the pits before starting the last lap.
 This, in terms of a regulation that rivals that of baseball, allows BAR-Honda to replace the engine before the Malaysian Grand Prix without incurring penalties.
 Unless the FIA opens an investigation for unsportsmanlike conduct.
 On one point Michael Schumacher is right: if we ask ten people, we will get as many opinions about his clash with Nick Heidfeld.
 Let's look at three of them.
-According to the stewards it was a normal racing accident, what in the highway code would be a contributory fault.
-According to Michael Schumacher the responsibility lies with Nick Heidfeld, according to Heidfeld with Schumacher.
+According to the stewards, it was a normal racing accident, which in the highway code would be contributory negligence.
+According to Michael Schumacher, the responsibility lies with Nick Heidfeld, according to Heidfeld with Schumacher.
 The accounts add up.
 Here are the two versions in detail.
-The German of Ferrari says:
+The German driving for Ferrari says:

 "I saw him behind me when I had just come out of the pits and I let him know that I would defend my position.
-At a certain point he went out of sight in the mirrors, I went to the inside of the corner and felt the impact".
+At a certain point, he went out of sight in the mirrors, I went to the inside of the corner and felt the impact".

 The German of Williams-Bmw, however, said: